Nexfinity/CakeyBot-Wiki/en/core/website-logs.md

 4. Scrolling down the page will reveal the options to switch pages as well as the number of results shown in the page.

 # Dashboard Logs
-These logs are added whenever anyone with Administrator or Manage Server permissions has used your Dashboard to change a Bot setting.
+These logs are added whenever anyone with Administrator or Manage Server permissions (or a user/role granted [Dashboard Access](/en/core/dashboard-access)) has used your Dashboard to change a Bot setting.
 This will include the time of the change, the Administrator's Discord tag, and what change they made.
 ![Dasboard Log Screenshot](/logs1.png)

 # Moderation Logs